10 Chinese Travel Phrases For Your Journey to The Middle Kingdom

 1. 好久不见 | Hǎojǐubújiàn | Long-time no see

 A classic example of good Chinglish here.
 This literally translates to “long time no see.”
 You can use it when you reunite with your long lost Chinese friends.

 You will hear this phrase a lot!
-This is the common greeting used by restaurants and shops when a customer enters or leaves the establishment.
+This is the common greeting used by restaurants and shops when a customer enters the establishment.